eddiecmurray/blog/_posts/2020-01-15-tips_for_utilizing_breakout_activities_in_your_classroom.md

 > Sometimes teachers don't have the time to sit down and plan or set up an entire breakout that's going to take a majority of the class period (if not a couple days depending on time and post-breakout discussion.).
 And sometimes it's just plain over-whelming.
 Too much to think about during the precious few minutes of plan time.

-What I have started to do is have teachers use these ativities as a "Do Now" or "Exit Ticket".
+What I have started to do is have teachers use these activities as a "Do Now" or "Exit Ticket".
 These shorter activities are easier to manage and don't take an entire period to facilitate.

-Another strategy is to use these [shorter breakout activties in the station rotation blended learning model](https://www.kqed.org/mindshift/52723/building-teamwork-and-perseverance-in-early-elementary-students-with-breakouts).
+Another strategy is to use these [shorter breakout activities in the station rotation blended learning model](https://www.kqed.org/mindshift/52723/building-teamwork-and-perseverance-in-early-elementary-students-with-breakouts).
 These shorter self contained activities allow teachers to include breakouts in their instruction without devoting an entire period to the activity.
 When using breakout activities as a station be sure to include an extra station in case students need more time.
 This will allow students to continue without preventing other students from continuing.

 ## Create Your Own Physical Kit

 Many teachers like the physical Breakout EDU kits because students move around the classroom during the activity which helps to facilitate kinesthetic learning.
 The physical kits are great but it can be expensive to purchase these kits for your classroom.
-Many teachers have decided to create their own kits rather than buy the offical Breakout EDU physical boxes.
+Many teachers have decided to create their own kits rather than buy the official Breakout EDU physical boxes.
 [Jennifer Reaves](https://twitter.com/jzwvu07) a the [Ed Tech Team](https://www.edtechteam.com/blog/2017/08/break-out-of-classroom/) discusses how she created her own breakout kits:

 > I went to my local Dollar Tree and purchased a locking toolbox, a red bike lock, a green bike lock and a keyed lock.
 Since it was the end of the year I also snagged a box of cookies to put inside for my kiddos to share once they unlocked the box.
 Those cookies never tasted so sweet!
 Total cost $5.